ryantd42/NY-Legislative-Git/2023/S3609B-2023/bill.md

   (J) THE EXTENT TO WHICH THE AVAILABILITY AND PROVISION OF REPRODUCTIVE HEALTH SERVICES AND MATERNAL HEALTH CARE IN THE APPLICANT'S SERVICE AREA WILL BE AFFECTED IF THE PROJECT IS IMPLEMENTED.
-APPLICANTS SHALL  DEMON- STRATE  HOW  THE  PROJECT  WILL  MEET  THE  OBLIGATION OF PROVIDING SUCH SERVICES, PURSUANT TO SECTION TWENTY-FIVE HUNDRED NINETY-NINE-AA OF THIS CHAPTER.
+APPLICANTS SHALL  DEMON- STRATE HOW THE PROJECT WILL IMPACT THE DELIVERY OF STATUTORILY PROTECTED REPRODUCTIVE  HEALTH CARE, PURSUANT TO SECTION TWENTY-FIVE HUNDRED NINE- TY-NINE-AA OF THIS CHAPTER, AND MATERNITY SERVICES.
   § 2.
 This act shall take effect on the  same  date  and  in  the  same manner as chapter 137 of the laws of 2022, takes effect.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07126-03-3
+  LBD07126-05-3